The 200 Greatest Songs By 21st Century Women+ (40-21)

 Rihanna (ft.
 Jay-Z), "Umbrella" (2007)

 Rihanna's status as a pop icon was cemented on her third album, Good Girl Gone Bad, specifically with this irrepressible single.
 The song examines a fairly basic tenet of romantic relationships with a nuanced vocal delivery that slowly ensnares you.
 Just try getting the hook, "ella, ella, eh, eh, eh," out of your head; its sinewy simplicity is inescapable.
 Rihanna wisely recognized how well that repetitive refrain would "workworkworkworkwork," to quote a later hit of hers.
-"Umbrella" offers a cool confidence to which we can all aspire. —Amelia Mason (WFUV)
+"Umbrella" offers a cool confidence to which we can all aspire. —Amelia Mason (WBUR)

 23.